nocomplexity/SecurityArchitecture/05-introduction.rst

 In our opinion security is a process, not a destination to arrive at.
 Good security design and implementation takes time, patience and hard work to achieve and maintain.
 You should always start with the basics by creating an architecture or overall design.
-As security and privacy will always be one of the most important subjects within IT the importance of good security and privacy will keep growing since companies will be even more depending on IT.
-Also the influence of IT will go deeper into our lives.
-Next to safety security and privacy will become more important when we realize the potential risks that come with new IT technologies.
+As security and privacy is always one of the most important subjects within IT the importance of good security and privacy keeps growing.
+This since companies are more and more depending on IT.
+Also the influence of IT goes deeper into our lives.
+Next to safety, security and privacy become more important when we realize the potential risks that come with new IT technologies.

 This reference architecture is created to improve security and privacy